Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-sign-in-instructions.md

    ![The Select Subscriptions dialog box][I05]

-## Sign out of your Azure account after you have signed in interactively

-After you have configured your account by using the preceding steps, you will be automatically signed out of your Azure account each time you restart IntelliJ IDEA.
-However, if you want to sign out of your Azure account *without* restarting IntelliJ IDEA, do the following.

-1. In IntelliJ IDEA, on the **Tools** menu, point to **Azure**, and then click **Azure Sign Out**.

-   ![The IntelliJ Azure Sign Out command][L01]

-1. In the **Azure Sign Out** confirmation window, click **Yes**.

-   ![The Azure Sign Out confirmation window][L02]

-## Sign in to your Azure account by service principal
+## Sign in to your Azure account using service principal

 This section walks you through creating a credentials file that contains your service principal data.
-After you have completed this process, IntelliJ uses the credentials file to automatically sign you in to Azure each time you open your project.
+After you have completed this process, IntelliJ uses the credentials file to automatically sign you in to Azure when open your project.

 1. Open your project with IntelliJ IDEA.

-1. Open sidebar **Azure Explorer**, and then click **Azure Sign In** (You may also open sign in window from menu Tools/Azure/Azure Sign in).
+1. Open sidebar **Azure Explorer**, and then click **Azure Sign In** (You may also open sign-in window from menu Tools/Azure/Azure Sign in).
    ![The IntelliJ Azure Sign In command][A01]

-1. In the **Azure Sign In** window, select **Automated**, and then click **New**.
+1. In the **Azure Sign In** window, select **Service Principal**, and then click **New**.

    ![The Azure Sign In window with service principal selected][A02]

-1. In the **Azure Device Login** dialog box appears, click **Copy&Open**.
+1. Click **Copy&Open** in **Azure Device Login** dialog .

    ![The Azure Login Dialog window][A03]

-1. In the browser, paste your device code (which has been copied when you click **Copy&Open** last step) and then click **Next**.
+1. In the browser, paste your device code (which has been copied when you click **Copy&Open** in last step) and then click **Next**.

    ![The device login browser][A04]